EnviroDIY/ModularSensors/README.md

 - These three functions set up the required registration token, sampling feature uuid, and time series uuids for the EnviroDIY streaming data loader API.  **All three** functions must be called before calling any of the other EnviroDIYLogger functions.
 All of these values can be obtained after registering at http://data.envirodiy.org/.
 You must call these functions to be able to get proper JSON data for EnviroDIY, even without the modem support.
     - **setToken(const char registrationToken)** - Sets the registration token to access the EnviroDIY streaming data loader API.
 Note that the input is a pointer to the registrationToken.
     - **setSamplingFeature(const char samplingFeature)** - Sets the GUID of the sampling feature.
 Note that the input is a pointer to the samplingFeature.
     - **setUUIDs(const char UUIDs[])** - Sets the time series UUIDs.
 Note that the input is an array of pointers.
-The order of the UUIDs in this array **must match exactly** with the order of the coordinating variable in the SENSOR_LIST.
+The order of the UUIDs in this array **must match exactly** with the order of the coordinating variable in the variableList.
 - After registering the tokens, set up your modem using one of these two commands, depending on whether you are using cellular or WiFi communication
     - **modem.setupModem(Stream modemStream, int vcc33Pin, int status_CTS_pin, int onoff_DTR_pin, DTRSleepType sleepType, const char APN)** - Sets up the internet communcation with a cellular modem.
 Note that the modemStream and APN should be pointers.
     - **modem.setupModem(Stream modemStream, int vcc33Pin, int status_CTS_pin, int onoff_DTR_pin, DTRSleepType sleepType, const char ssid, const char pwd)** - Sets up the internet communcation with a WiFi modem.
 Note that the modemStream, ssid, and password should be pointers.